Skip to content

-But it only happens if the DWP knows about the DLA award.
-And that's where families fall through the gaps.
+But that extra money only arrives if the DWP knows about the DLA award, and for many families, it doesn’t.
+That is where they fall through the gaps.

 What are the disabled child additions?